San Diego Athletic Injury Treatment

 - Physical Rehabilitation (Strength and Conditioning)

-- Custom Orthotics (made in-house by our doctors)
+- Custom Orthotics (made in-house)

 - Electrical Stimulation